-GUTTERS AND DOWNSPOUTS

-PRIMARY EXTERIOR

-CLADDING

-WALL Cedar lap siding is used as an exterior wall cladding.
+PRIMARY EXTERIOR WALL L Cedar channel siding is used as an exterior wall cladding.
 Cedar is a wood that is durable and moderately resistant to decay.
 Maintaining the finish on the exposed siding will maximize its service life.
 The siding shows minor wear and deterioration typically caused when the exterior finish is not maintained.
 The deterioration is cosmetic and does not affect the function of the siding.
 No action is indicated.

-FLASHINGS

-The exterior wall flashings have been properly installed and are performing their intended function.

-Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
+SECONDARY EXTERIOR WALI CLADDING L The front of the building is partially clad in brick.
+Brick is one of the oldest and most durable of all wall claddings.
+It does not burn, rot, or dent.
+It does not require painting.
+It will generally last the lifetime of the building.
+However, brick is susceptible to earthquake damage.
+The brick is a veneer installed over the wood wall structure.
+It is not a structural component of the wall.
+The brick has been properly installed and is functioning as intended.
+PEST CONTROL Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
 These minimum standards should be maintained throughout the building exterior.

-Untreated wood in direct contact with concrete was observed along the entry stoop.
-Untreated wood should be raised 1-2" above the concrete.
-Treating the wood with a preservative sometimes will prevent wood destroy organism damage.

-SOFFITS AND OVERHANGS

-The building has adequate overhangs.
+SOFFITS AND OVERHANGS The building has adequate overhangs.
 Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rain fall.
 Buildings with adequately sized overhangs will generally require less frequent exterior maintenance and are less likely to suffer from moisture related problems on the exterior walls.

+There are large gaps over 1/4" in size adjacent the soffit vent blocks.
+These gaps allow insects and rodents to enter the attic.
+Covering the gaps with screening, a strip of wood and/or caulking is recommended.